Alhambra Theatre, Dunfermline: Notable performances

 The theatre has also hosted a number of ballet and opera companies, the Royal Scottish National Orchestra and the Scottish Fiddle Orchestra.

 The Scottish National Theatre has performed The House of Bernarda Alba, The Wicker Man and Dracula.
 The iconic play The Mousetrap has made two visits to the theatre and The Man In Black has also frightened a few patrons.

 There are also regularly a number of children's shows at various times throughout the year.

-A popular annual event is The Alhambra's Pantomime which has grown in stature year on year.

-The theatre has also played host to a number of amateur productions the most notable of these being presented by Dunfermline's Limelight Company whose musical output has been well received by the patrons.

 Listed Building Status

 The Alhambra is a grade B listed building primarily due to its largely intact fine interior.